 Create protected function file

-pcode(fun) encrypts the code in fun.m and produces a file called fun.p, known as a P-file.
-If fun is a folder, then all the script or function files in that folder are encrypted in P-files.
+pcode(fun) obfuscates the code in fun.m and produces a file called fun.p, known as a P-file.
+If fun is a folder, then all the script or function files in that folder are obfuscated in P-files.
 MATLAB® creates the P-files in the current folder.
 The original .m file or folder can be anywhere on the search path.

 MATLAB file or directory containing MATLAB files.
 If fun resides within a package and/or class folder, then pcode creates the same package and/or class structure to house the resulting P-files.

 An input argument with no file extension and that is not a folder must be a function in the MATLAB path or in the current folder.